hevp/sudoku-solver/README.md

-# Sudok solver
+# Sudoku solver
-Straightforward sudoku solver using different strategies and drawing algorithms.
+Straightforward sudoku puzzle solver using different strategies and drawing algorithms.

 ## Extendability
 You can easily extend the code with your own solving strategies.
 Simply create a class derived from the `Solver` class and make sure the `SolverFactory` can find it based on a unique string.
 Then you can use that string in the main program.